FunhouseAtelier/remix-v2-examples/README.md

 How to check for authorizations status and prevent access to a route for users who are not authorized.

-The demo shows how this can be done with a `/admin-only` route a hard-coded `'admin'` role that can be simulated with only one email address.
+The demo shows how this can be done with an `/admin-only` route and a hard-coded `'admin'` role that can be simulated with only one email address.

 #### 08-02.
 With Clerk (COMING SOON)